ubilab-escape/ai-server/README.md

 <br/>

 #### 2. Morse
-The operator is presented with a control panel containing an LED, a buzzer and several buttons of different colors.
-The LED and the buzzer generate a sequence that represents a word which also represents a color (or other word that corresponds to this color) in Morse code.
-The aim of this puzzle is that the entire team is able to identify the color given the code using the Morse dictionary.
-If the operator makes a mistake, the color changes.
+The operator is presented with a control panel containing an LED, a buzzer and a keyboard.
+The LED and the buzzer generate a sequence of letters in Morse code.
+The aim of this puzzle is that the entire team is able to identify the letters in the right order given the code using the Morse dictionary.
+If the operator makes a mistake, the sequence changes.

 <p align="center">
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b5/International_Morse_Code.svg/800px-International_Morse_Code.svg.png" width="400">